Barotse Floodplain

-The Barotse Floodplain, also known as the Bulozi Plain, Lyondo or the Zambezi Floodplain, is one of Africa's great wetlands, on the Zambezi River in the Western Province of Zambia.
+The Barotse Floodplain, also known as the Bulozi Plain, Lyondo, Ngulu, or the Zambezi Floodplain, is one of Africa's great wetlands, on the Zambezi River in the Western Province of Zambia.
 It is a designated Ramsar site, regarded as being of high conservation value.

 The name recognises the floodplain as spawning the culture and way of life of the Lozi people, "Rotse" being a variant of Lozi, and "Ba" meaning "people".
 They became a powerful kingdom in Central/Southern Africa under their king or litunga Lewanika, whose realm extended up to 300 km from the plain and was called Barotseland.

 Topography and area

-The region is a flat plateau at an elevation of about 1000 m tilting very slightly to the south.
+The region is a flat plateau at an elevation of about 1000 m, tilting very slightly to the south.
 The Zambezi and its headwaters rise on the higher ground to the north, which enjoys good rainfall (1400 mm annually) in a rainy season from October to May.
-A flood moves down the river reaching a flat region, formed from Kalahari sands, about five hundred kilometres across.
-To the south around the Ngonye Falls harder rock is found at the surface and has resisted the river's tendency to cut a channel down into it, and so acts a bit like a dam.
-Behind it the floodplain has formed.
-Below the falls the river falls nearly twice as fast as it does on the plain, and flows more swiftly in a narrower valley less prone to flooding.
+A flood moves down the river, reaching a flat region formed from Kalahari sands, about five hundred kilometres across.
+To the south, around the Ngonye Falls, harder rock is found at the surface and has resisted the river's tendency to cut a channel down into it, and so acts a bit like a dam.
+Behind it, the floodplain has formed.
+Below the falls, the river flows nearly twice as fast as it does on the plain and flows more swiftly in a narrower valley less prone to flooding.